 It’s never been easier to workout on your own time, in the comfort of your own home.
 But not every workout video is created equal!
-The fitness DVD industry is worth $245 million per year, which means there’s a DVD for any workout you can imagine: pilates, kickboxing, cardio, and countless others.
+The fitness DVD/video industry is worth $245 million per year, which means there’s a video for any workout you can imagine: pilates, kickboxing, cardio, and countless others.

 Some workouts, like PILOXING, incorporate a mix of styles for every skill level!
 You just need to be sure you’re getting results!
 With all the tools for a home workout, how can you be sure your video workouts are working?!